Limpopo places to see | Limpopo Tourist Attractions | Limpopo Tourism

 The largest Baobab in the world

-This Boabab forms a large and true land mark at Modjdjiskloof on a farm called Sunland, and has been refered to as the 'largest living thing in the world'.
+This Boabab forms a large and true land mark at Modjdjiskloof on a farm called Sunland, and has been referred to as the 'largest living thing in the world'.
+Carbon dating on the Sunland Baobab gives it an age of about 1060 years old.

 Day visitors can view all these qualities for themselves at only R10 p/person, while the pub can be booked for private functions.